Flutterando/modular/README.md

 ### Mocking with mockito

-1. Add the mock into the `bind()` list on your `IModularTest` helper, if you dont need to change during the tests.
+1. Add the mock into the `binds` list on your `IModularTest` helper, if you dont need to change during the tests.

 ```dart
 import 'package:flutter_modular/flutter_modular_test.dart';